What Is Epilepsy?

 - Birth defects can occur if taken during pregnancy.
 This drug may also be passed through breast milk.

-Grapefruit, Seville oranges, and tangelos can increase carbamazepine's blood levels and risk of adverse effects.
+Several other drugs, as well as grapefruit, Seville oranges, and tangelos can increase carbamazepine's blood levels and risk of adverse effects.

 The most common side effects of phenytoin include problems with walking and coordination, slurred speech, confusion, dizziness, trouble sleeping, and tremor.